 Hello! ¡Hola!
-My name is Angel Rivera.
+My name is Angel Rivera, from Angelical Touch Massage Therapy.
 In June 2007, I became a Licensed Massage and Bodywork Therapist in North Carolina (LMBT, NC #7517).

-If you live in the Triangle area of North Carolina and if you would like to get a massage session from me, please contact me at:
+If you live in the Triangle area of North Carolina (Cary, Morrisville, Apex, Holly Springs, Raleigh, Chapel Hill, Durham) and if you would like to get a massage session from me, please contact me at:

 My availability for massage sessions is by appointment only: